Charged current neutrino scattering from nucleons: Introduction

 The establishment of neutrino oscillation phenomenon through many experiments performed in the last three decades using solar, accelerator, reactor and atmospheric neutrino/antineutrino beams tell us that the interacting neutrino flavor states $\nu_{e}$, $\nu_{\mu}$, and $\nu_{\tau}$, and the propagating mass states, generally represented by $\nu_{1}$, $\nu_{2}$, and $\nu_{3}$ are different.
 The neutrino flavor states do not have well defined mass as they are not mass eigenstate but are mixture of three neutrino mass states $\nu_{1}$, $\nu_{2}$, and $\nu_{3}$, with masses $m_{1}$, $m_{2}$, and $m_{3}$, of which at least two are non-zero.
 The physical states $\nu_{e}$, $\nu_{\mu}$, and $\nu_{\tau}$ are related with the mass states $\nu_{1}$, $\nu_{2}$, and $\nu_{3}$ through a mixing matrix known as PMNS~(Pontecorvo-Maki-Nakagawa-Sakata) matrix, which is described in terms of three mixing angles viz. $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$ and a CP-violating phase $\delta$, and the oscillation probability for a neutrino of one flavor say $\nu_f$ to an another flavor say $\nu_{f^\prime}$, $f \ne f^\prime=e, \mu, \tau$ also depends on the difference of the mass square of the three mass eigenstates viz. $\Delta m_{12}^2$ and $\Delta m_{13}^2$.

 Currently, the different neutrino experiments, which are either ongoing or in development, aim at resolving some of the important properties of neutrinos or the astrophysical phenomenon where neutrinos can be an important source of information.
 These experiments have the potential to significantly advance our understanding in the following key areas: \begin{itemize} \item {\bf Neutrino Mass Hierarchy:} Determining the precise order of neutrino masses—whether the mass states follow a normal hierarchy ($m_1 ~<~ m_2~ <~ m_3$) or an inverted hierarchy ($m_3 ~<~ m_1~ < ~m_2$) remains a critical unanswered question.
-Upcoming high-precision experiments like the Deep Underground Neutrino Experiment (DUNE) at the Fermilab in the United States and Hyper-Kamiokande in Japan aim to resolve this by studying differences in the neutrino oscillation patterns.
+Upcoming high-precision experiments like the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2018tke, DUNE:2024wvj} at the Fermilab in the United States, Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw} in Japan, The Jiangmen Underground Neutrino Observatory~(JUNO)~\cite{Cerrone:2024vvk} in China, etc., aim to resolve this by studying differences in the neutrino oscillation patterns.

 \item {\bf Absolute Neutrino Mass Scale:} Although we know neutrinos have mass from the oscillation experiments, the absolute scale of these masses is still unknown.
-The KATRIN experiment seeks to measure the electron neutrino's mass directly through the beta decay of tritium.
+The KATRIN experiment~\cite{KATRIN:2022ayy} seeks to measure the electron neutrino's mass directly through the beta decay of tritium.
 However, the tiny mass of neutrinos makes this measurement extremely challenging, and determining the masses of other neutrino flavors is even more difficult as currently the measurements are being done in the pion and tauon decay experiments.

 \item {\bf Nature of Neutrinos:} It is still unclear whether neutrinos are Dirac particles (distinct from their antiparticles and the lepton numbers for the particle and the antiparticle are different) or Majorana particles (identical to their antiparticles and no lepton number is assigned).